Beyond Clean Energy: The Financial Incidence and Health Effects of the IRA

 2.1.
 Electricity Prices

 Across the policy scenarios we examine, we find the IRA yields a reduction in national average retail prices of electricity of 5.7 to 7.8 percent over the next decade relative to 2022 modeled prices.
 Nationwide, electricity consumers will save $288-$345 billion relative to baseline.
+All dollar values are in 2022$ unless otherwise noted.
 The average household will experience $235-$282 in savings annually over the next decade due to the policy.
+This estimate assumes that all savings from lower electricity rates that are not directly experienced by households are passed on to households through lower prices of products and services.
 Because lower-income households spend a greater portion of their income on electricity than higher-income households, we find the distribution of the effects of electricity price changes on households to be progressive, benefiting low-income households the most in relative terms.

 2.2.
 Financial Effect on Households